BradHutchings/Mmojo-Server-v1/docs/1-Download.md

 ---
-### [Brad] Copy Models from Share
+### Copy Models from Mmojo Share
-If you're lucky enough to be using Brad's environment, copying from a local file share is faster than downloading from Hugging Face.
+If you've created a Mmojo share on your network, copying from that share is much faster than downloading from Hugging Face.

 Mount the share:
 ```
-mount-host-share.sh
+mount-mmojo-share.sh
-ls -al /mnt/hyperv
+ls -al /mnt/mmojo
 printf "\n**********\n*\n* FINISHED: Mount the share.\n*\n**********\n\n"
 ```